 Tucked between Lynchburg and Roanoke, Bedford provides residents with a sense of patriotism and community coupled with amazing scenery.
-29 minutes from Roanoke, VA, Bedford’s crime rates is less than half the national average.
-It is near the Appalachian trail and the Blue Ridge Parkway and houses several wineries.
+29 minutes from Roanoke, VA, Bedford’s crime rates are less than half the national average.
+It is near the Appalachian Trail and the Blue Ridge Parkway and houses several wineries.
 Virginia is full of history and Bedford is no different, it has many museums, a D-Day memorial and just minutes away in the community of Forest, President Thomas Jefferson built his personal retreat, Poplar Forest.

 Other small towns: Vienna, VA 16,285